grisselfaura/Milestone-Second-Project-Interactive-Frontend-Development/README.md

 - ### Existing Features
 - This site uses the Scrolling Nav feature in Bootstrap with an extra feature which highlights the nav bar that is being selected by the user.
 Further work is need to maintained highlighted the tab that has been accessed.
-- The navbar is fixed to the top that collapses on scroll.
+- The navbar is fixed to the top and includes an dropdown Menu for the md-screen that collapses when selected.
-- Buttons are named after corresponding section to promote user friendly approach.
-In addition hover feature has been added all buttons to highlight user interaction with potential action.

 - ### Features Left to Implement
 * Further work is need to add feature that highlights active pages for example uses the scrollSpy which highlights activated sections.
 * In the future i would like to add a a choropath map direcly using dc.js instead of generated using d3.js so as multiple charts can be quickly drawn (code is already started under test_script_chloro_DC_worldmap.html) but due to time limitation is yet pending to integrate all the functions to generate the infographic).
-* In addition the about us and links from the footnote are yet to be connected.
+* In addition the "About us" and links from the footnote are yet to be constructed.
 * Furthermore the links to social media are not linked for the purpose of this exercise.
 * Lastly, I would like to be able to have real life data feeding the info-charts.
 The Database choosed only contained CO2 data for the purpose of this exercise.
 However on a real case scenario will be more graphics showing additional parameters like temperature and water melting.